jfflbnntt/dmsguild/expandedArmory/weapon/properties.md

 **Lunging.** Some one-handed weapons are long and light enough to be used to sacrifice power to gain reach.
 When making a reach attack with a **lunging** weapon use the lower damage die listed in parentheses.
 You cannot use this feature while holding the weapon in both hands.
 A **lunging** weapon is typically not also **heavy**, **reach**, or **two-handed**.

 **Monk.** Weapons with this property count as Monk weapons that can be used with the Martial Arts feature. **Monk** weapons tend to be simple weapons without the **heavy** or **two-handed** properties, however there are a few select martial weapons that are specifically included.

+**Mounted.** Lances are most effective when used while mounted.
+You have disadvantage when you use a lance to attack a target within 5 feet of you.
+Also, a lance requires two hands to wield when you aren't mounted.
+Mounted weapons tend to also be **slow** and **reach** weapons.

 **Powerdraw.** Especially powerful bows made from reinforced, rare, or composite materials derive their damage from the increased strength necessary to pull it.
 When applied to a shortbow or longbow this property allows you to use your Strength modifier for damage rolls in place of Dexterity. **Powerdraw** bows are rare and valuable.